Video visit appointments

 Genetic screening is a way to learn more about inherited diseases before you’re pregnant.
 Genetic screening may also be done at your first prenatal visit and later in your pregnancy.OR

-You can find out if you are pregnant with tests of your urine or blood.
+We can find out if you're pregnant by testing your urine or blood.
 These tests look for a hormone called human chorionic gonadotropin (hCG).
 It’s produced by the placenta.
 It’s found in your blood or urine when you are pregnant.OR

 We are pleased to be a part of this exciting time in your life.
 We look forward to offering you high-quality, compassionate care.

-We offer obstetric (OB) services at our Everett, Mill Creek and Shoreline locations.
+We offer obstetric services at our Everett and Mill Creek locations.

 Our department includes obstetricians (doctors), nurse practitioners, nurses, medical assistants and receptionists.
 We all work together to offer you the highest standard of prenatal care.